Kong/kongponents/docs/components/multiselect.md

 ### dropdownFooterTextPosition

-By default, element containing text you pass through `dropdownFooterText` will remain visible even if the content is scrolled.
-You can use this prop should you need to change that.
-Accepted values: `sticky`(default) and `static`.
+By default, the dropdown footer text will be stuck to the bottom of the dropdown and will always be visible even if the dropdown content is scrolled.
+If you want to override the behaviour and have the footer text at the end of the dropdown list, use the value `static`.
+This ensures the footer text is visible only when you scrolled to the bottom of the list.

+Accepted values: `sticky` (default) and `static`

 <ClientOnly>
   <KMultiselect dropdown-footer-text-position="static" dropdown-footer-text="Dropdown footer text" :items="deepClone(defaultItemsLongList)" />